lucky-sideburn/kubeinvaders/README.md

-# Kubeinvaders :alien:
+# Kubeinvaders :rocket:

-The first Gamified Chaos Engineering Tool for Kubernetes (backed by [platformengineering.it](https://platformengineering.it) who provides enterprise-grade features and certificated resilience services about your kubernetes infrastructure).
+Gamified Chaos Engineering Tool for K8s (backed by friends of [platformengineering.it](https://platformengineering.it) who provides enterprise-grade features and certificated resilience services for your Kubernetes infrastructure).

 ![Alt Text](./doc_images/ezgif-4-bc5b512057.gif)